syl20bnr/spacemacs-elpa-mirror/melpa/jump-tree-readme.txt

 Emacs has a powerful position system.
 Unlike the standard jump-prev/jump-next system in most software, it allows you to jump to the position of anywhere you have gone.

-Both the loss of data with standard jump-prev/jump-next, and the confusion of Emacs' position, stem from trying to treat position history as a linear sequence of changes.
-It's not.
-The `jump-tree-mode' provided by this package replaces Emacs' position system with a system that treats position history as what it is: a branching tree of changes.
+Standard jump-prev/jump-next treat position history as a linear sequence of jump, that may lead to loss of position.

+This's not.
+The `jump-tree-mode' provided by this package provide a system that treats position history as what it is: a branching tree of positions.
 This simple idea allows the more intuitive behaviour of the standard jump-prev/jump-next system to be combined with the power of never losing any history.

-This package is inspired by undo-tree and jumplist, and copy a lot of codes from them.
+This package is inspired by and a combination of undo-tree and jumplist, and copy a lot of codes from them.  ^_^

 Installation
 ============

-This package has only been tested with Emacs versions 24 and CVS.
-It should work in Emacs versions 22 and 23 too, but will not work without modifications in earlier versions of Emacs.
+This package has only been tested with Emacs versions 25.
+It should work in Emacs earlier versions, but not tested.

 To install `jump-tree-mode', make sure this file is saved in a directory in your `load-path', and add the line: